seandstewart/bardly/pending/romances/the-tempest/11-player.md

 Married my daughter there! for, coming thence,
 My son is lost and, in my rate, she too,
 Who is so far from Italy removed
-I ne ‘er again shall see her.
+I ne 'er again shall see her.
 O thou mine heir
 Of Naples and of Milan, what strange fish
-Hath made his meal on thee? …
+Hath made his meal on thee? ...

 **GONZALO**
-… Sir, he may live:
+...
+Sir, he may live:
 I saw him beat the surges under him,
 And ride upon their backs; he trod the water,
 Whose enmity he flung aside, and breasted
 The surge most swoln that met him; his bold head
-‘Bove the contentious waves he kept, and oar’d
+'Bove the contentious waves he kept, and oar'd
 Himself with his good arms in lusty stroke
-To the shore, that o’er his wave-worn basis bow’d,
+To the shore, that o'er his wave-worn basis bow'd,
 As stooping to relieve him: I not doubt
-He came alive to land. …
+He came alive to land. ...

 **ALONSO**
-… No, no, he's gone.
+...
+No, no, he's gone.

 **SEBASTIAN**
 Sir, you may thank yourself for this great loss,
 That would not bless our Europe with your daughter,
 But rather lose her to an African;
 Where she at least is banish'd from your eye,
-Who hath cause to wet the grief on't. …
+Who hath cause to wet the grief on't. ...

 **ALONSO**
-… Prithee, peace.
+...
+Prithee, peace.

 **SEBASTIAN**
 You were kneel'd to and importuned otherwise
 By all of us, and the fair soul herself
-Weigh’d between loathness and obedience, at
+Weigh'd between loathness and obedience, at
 Which end o'the beam should bow.
 We have lost your son,
 I fear, for ever: Milan and Naples have
-More widows in them of this business’ making
+More widows in them of this business' making
 Than we bring men to comfort them:
-The fault’s your own. …
+The fault's your own. ...

 **ALONSO**
-...So is the dear'st o'the loss.
+...
+So is the dear'st o'the loss.

 **GONZALO**
 My dear Sebastian,